 If you suffer other side effects not listed here, contact a physician or pharmacist.

 Other Side Effects and Warnings

-Psyllium husk shouldn’t be consumed by people who have difficulty swallowing, spastic bowels or gastrointestinal tract obstructions.
-The supplement may be ineffective for serious kidney disease (x).
+If you have difficulty swallowing, spastic bowels or gastrointestinal tract, you shouldn’t consume psyllium husk.
+The supplement may be ineffective for severe kidney disease. (x)

-Psyllium husk can potentially interfere with medication absorption.
+Psyllium husk might interfere with medication absorption.
 It may cause reactions with carbamazepine, digoxin, tricyclic antidepressants and bile acid sequestrants.
-Consult with a doctor before consuming psyllium husk products (x, x).
+Consult with a doctor before consuming psyllium husk products. (x)

-If your bowel habits continually change or you have a health problem that requires treatment — like heart disease or diabetes — talk to a physician if you want to use psyllium.
+If your bowel habits continually change or you have a health problem requiring treatment — like heart disease or diabetes — talk to a physician if you want to use psyllium.
 But don’t delay or forgo standard care.
-If you’ve been prescribed medicine, never stop using it before consulting a doctor first.
+If you have a prescription for medicine, never stop using it before consulting a doctor first.

 Psyllium Husk Supplements

 Taking pure psyllium husk supplements in powder form a more effective way to take the fiber, and it’s better for your body.